 - create your own full house system from your own materials

 Lagoons are similar to septic systems and are commonly used in areas where the soil is ineffective as a filter.
-Wastewater drains to an earthen basin that holds and processes the waste through microbial activity.
+The wastewater drains to an earthen basin that holds and processes the waste through microbial activity.